pyslackers/learning-resources/topics/essentials.md

 Comment by @luisarteaga : "Short, concise and well explained python tutorials.
 Creator of my beloved python cups."

 ### [PyVideo.org](http://pyvideo.org/)
-Comment by @Constuelo : "indexes thousands of Python videos from the Python Community."
+Comment by @Constuelo : "Indexes thousands of Python videos from the Python Community."

 ## Online courses